Somewhere Out There (An American Tail song): Music video

 The music video for the song was written, directed, and produced by Jeffrey Abelson.
 It was filmed on a stage in Hollywood, designed to look like a pair of animator lofts in New York City.
 The video features Ronstadt and Ingram, each at an animation desk in their own studio in opposite buildings, with a moon-lite bridge connecting them.
 As they paint scenes from the film, the video cuts to corresponding clips from the movie.
 At one point they rise, and gaze out their windows, just like Fievel and Tanya do in the movie.
 Then Linda and James join each other on the bridge, and sing their hearts out, as the movie mice characters sing and reunite as well.

 Theme

 The lyrics convey the love felt by two people separated by vast distances, but comforted by the belief that their love will eventually reunite them.
-In the context of the film, the fictional brother-and-sister characters Fievel and Tanya Mousekewitz sing the song, while the love they share is described as fraternal.
+In the context of the film, the fictional brother-and-sister characters Fievel and Tanya Mousekewitz sing the song, while the love they share is described as familial.
 However, in the end title pop version of it, the love is described as more romantic.